WireGuard is a fast and modern cross-platform VPN that utilizes state-of-the-art cryptography.

 WireGuard is designed to be a general-purpose VPN for running on embedded interfaces and super computers alike, usable in numerous circumstances.
-WireGuard was initially released for the Linux kernel, but now is capable of running on Windows, macOS, BSD, iOS, Android, and is widely deployable.
+WireGuard was initially released for the Linux kernel but now can run on Windows, macOS, BSD, iOS, Android and is widely deployable.

 WireGuard was designed with ease-of-implementation and simplicity in mind.
-This simplicity translates to its ability to be implemented in very few lines of code and auditable for security vulnerabilities.
-Compared to other similar apps like Swan/IPsec or OpenVPN/OpenSSL, in which auditing the massive codebases can be an overwhelming task even for teams of security experts, WireGuard will prove to comprehensively reviewable even by single individuals.
+This simplicity translates to its ability to be implemented in very few code lines and auditable for security vulnerabilities.
+Compared to other similar apps like Swan/IPsec or OpenVPN/OpenSSL, where auditing the massive codebases can be an overwhelming task even for teams of security experts, WireGuard will prove to comprehensively reviewable even by single individuals.

 A new interface can be added via ip-link(8), which should automatically handle module loading: